johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ### Will Microsoft Edge sync with Microsoft Edge Legacy?

 No, it won't.
-We believe connecting these two ecosystems will lead to compromises in the reliability of sync in the Microsoft Edge.
-We'll ensure that existing data is migrated to the Microsoft Edge.
+We believe connecting these two ecosystems lead to compromises in the reliability of sync in the Microsoft Edge.
+We ensure that existing data is migrated to the Microsoft Edge.
 Users will also be able to import data from browser of their choice, which also means that Microsoft Edge won't have a way to sync with IE.

 ## Managing Sync